vboussange/WSLJuliaWorkshop2023/Day2/21_interface/interface.md

 ```

 ### Further resources
-See [the Julia documentation](https://docs.julialang.org/en/v1/manual/running-external-programs/) for more details
+See [the Julia documentation](https://docs.julialang.org/en/v1/manual/running-external-programs/) for more details.